Dealing with your baby's food allergy

 How to deal with your baby's allergies

-Diagnosis of an infant allergy may come as a relief to many parents, but for
+Diagnosis of an infant allergy may come as a relief to many parents, but for some it can also be the beginning of a lifelong journey, which needs extra thought, care and planning.

 Once you know what your baby is allergic to, it can be fairly straightforward to keep them safe in your own home.
 But protecting them from allergens in the wider world can be more difficult, especially when you’re not there to take charge.